DuanWong/guess-number/README.md

-# 🎯 Guess the Number Game
+# 🎯 Guess Number Game

 A simple JavaScript-based number guessing game where players try to guess a randomly generated number within a limited number of attempts.